orblivion/offline-cryptoparty/crypto_before.md

 ### 4) GPGTools signing key

 * Visit this [support discussion](http://support.gpgtools.org/discussions/everything/13958-need-the-gpgtools-public-key-to-verify-the-sig-file) for GPGTools.
-(I had to google for it, but you should note that it's on the gpgtools.org domain.)
+(Yeah it's pretty lame.
+I had to google for it, but you should note that it *is* on the gpgtools.org domain.)
 * See Steve's second comment, where he gives the Fingerprint.
 Copy that.
 Note that this is labeled as a staff post.

 ### 5) Enigmail signing key